What is Phencyclidine?

 - Stuttering, inability to speak, or inability to express

-- Severe and chronic depression and anxiety which could lead to suicide
+- Severe and chronic depression and anxiety could lead to suicide

 - Social isolation and withdrawal